-- 1. families, in their diversity, are essential to the wellbeing and strength of our community - 2. supportive relationships enhance people's wellbeing and resilience - 3. family structures are increasingly diverse and should be valued in all their forms - 4. long-term public investment in health, education and family support services, particularly in the early years of childhood (0-8 years), is a sound investment in our society's future - 5. parents and carers are entitled to choice and support to balance family commitments with their involvement in the workforce and community life - 6. some families may require additional support to build skills, develop resilience, realise their potential and reduce the risks of harm.
+- 1. families, in their diversity, are essential to the wellbeing and strength of our community - 2. supportive relationships enhance people's wellbeing and resilience - 3. family structures are increasingly diverse and should be valued in all their forms - long-term public investment in health, education and family support services, particularly in the early years of childhood (0-8 years), is a sound investment in our society's future - 5. parents and carers are entitled to choice and support to balance family commitments with their involvement in the workforce and community life - 6. some families may require additional support to build skills, develop resilience, realise their potential and reduce the risks of harm.

-- 1. meaningful engagement with families and local communities to evaluate and develop ACT Government policies and services - 2. targeted initiatives to ameliorate living costs for low-income families and families that are at-risk and facing disadvantage - 3. policies to support and acknowledge the specific needs of separated families, sole-parent families, step families, blended families, families with parents with disability, families with adolescent parents, First Nations families, families with same-sex and gender diverse parents, and families in which children are cared for by grandparents or extended family or who are carers themselves - 4. effective, responsive, accountable, transparent, safe and high-quality services for all families in the ACT - 5. accessible and affordable high-quality early education services for all families in the ACT - 6. family-friendly work policies, including parental leave and flexible working arrangements, for all parents and carers - 7. increased investment from both the ACT Government and the Australian Government in family support services, including intensive and coordinated support - 8. family-centred services to ensure the safety of families, and prevent and respond to serious issues of abuse, neglect and domestic violence - 9. at risk families to have access to food relief, meal services and practical assistance - 10. families that have contact with child and youth protection systems to have full access to information held about them.
+- 1. meaningful engagement with families and local communities to evaluate and develop ACT Government policies and services - 2. targeted initiatives to ameliorate living costs for low-income families and families that are at risk and facing disadvantage - 3. policies to support and acknowledge the specific needs of separated families, sole-parent families, step families, blended families, families with parents with disability, families with adolescent parents, First Nations families, families with same-sex and gender diverse parents, and families in which children are cared for by grandparents, foster parents or extended family or who are carers themselves - 4. effective, responsive, accountable, transparent, safe and high-quality services for all families in the ACT - 5. accessible and affordable high-quality early education services for all families in the ACT - 6. family-friendly work policies, including parental leave and flexible working arrangements, for all parents and carers that meets their parenting needs - 7. parental leave and return to work policies that support, facilitate and encourage infants and young children to be breastfed for the World Health recommended timeframe of six months exclusive breastfeeding and breastfed for a minimum of 2 years - 8. increased investment from both the ACT Government and the Australian Government in family support services, including intensive and coordinated support

+- 9. family-centred services to ensure the safety of families, and prevent and respond to serious issues of abuse, neglect and domestic violence - 10. at risk families to have access to food relief, meal services and practical assistance - 11. families that have contact with child and youth protection systems to have full access to information held about them.